vania020/wro2025-robotek/README.md

 The drivetrain of our autonomous car is powered by a **25 mm metal gear DC motor**, chosen for its compact size and high torque.
 The motor is mounted on the chassis and directly connected to the rear axle through a system of gears, ensuring efficient transfer of power to the wheels.

-Our drivetrain includes a gear reduction system:
+Our drivetrain includes a gear system:
-- The small gear is mounted on the motor shaft.
+- The large gear is mounted on the motor shaft.
-- This small gear drives a larger gear connected to the rear axle.
+- This large gear drives a smaller gear connected to the rear axle.
-- The result is a reduction ratio that increases torque at the wheels, providing more force for acceleration and stability, even if the motor speed itself remains constant.
+- The result is an increase in the speed of the wheels.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/1b89468f-1234-4610-8944-20d835b95d5b" width="50%">